 A staph infection caught surfing back home in California in 2005, meant Timmy lost over half of his skull, spent weeks in a coma and at one point was unlikely to survive.
 He did though against all the odds.
 “Basically, he was an experiment,” Jessica (Timmy’s wife) says now.
 “It was like, ‘Let’s try this.
 OK, now let’s try this.’
 And the whole time I didn’t know if he was going to be a vegetable, or if I would be taking care of someone who couldn’t understand me or speak to me.
 It was very heavy.”

 Having made a full recovery, and under doctor’s recommendations that “he shouldn’t go back to the tropics for a while at all costs, to avoid the heightened risk of further infection.”
-The result was?

 “9,999 people, given the same care, would have died.
 That he survived is a miracle.
 That he’s recovered to the point that he’s doing what he’s doing is simply incredible”.

 Between trips Timmy can be found working in the family run restaurant The Sugar Shack, surfing around HB or at home with his family, and of course he still finds time each year to slip back to the perfect barrels of Indonesia.

 Timmy riding Lunasurf full deck grip, leash and our signature Luna thruster fins - Baja, Mexico.

 Timmy 6 brain surgeries later pulling in in Scotland.